ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 Aggregate reports are most useful when they all cover a common time period.
 By contrast, correlation of these reports from multiple generators when they cover incongruent time periods is difficult or impossible.
-Report generators SHOULD, wherever possible, adhere to hour boundaries for the reporting period they are using.
+Report generators should, wherever possible, adhere to hour boundaries for the reporting period they are using.
 For example, starting a per-day report at 00:00; starting per-hour reports at 00:00, 01:00, 02:00; etc.  Report generators using a